top of page

 Location: Gallery 63/11

-Tjaroy, the great-grand-son of Amennakhte, was "Scribe of the Royal Tomb" from 1091 BC.
+Tjaroy, the great-grandson of Amennakhte, was "Scribe of the Royal Tomb" from 1091 BC.
 During his lifetime the villagers moved to the temple of Ramesses III at Medinet Habu.
 Tjaroy is known from his letters and had a reputation for jokes.
-He went on many state missions, including one to the south, accompanying army supplies.
-Many letters mention his anxieties for his family, including his son Butehamun, whose house survives.
+He undertook many state missions, including one to the south to accompany army supplies.
+Many letters mention his concern for his family, including his son Butehamun, whose house survives.

 Letter from Tjaroy